vnmakarov/mir/MIR.md

   * API function `void *MIR_gen (MIR_context ctx, MIR_item_t func_item)` generates machine code of given MIR function
     and returns an address to call it.
 You can call the code as usual C function by using this address as the called function address
+  * API function `void MIR_gen_set_debug_file (MIR_context_t ctx, FILE *f)` sets up MIR generator debug file to `f`.
+    If it is not NULL a lot of debugging and optimization information will be output to the file.
+It is useful mostly for MIR developers
+  * API function `void MIR_gen_set_optimize_level (MIR_context_t ctx, unsigned int level)` sets up optimization level for MIR generator:
+    * `0` means only register allocator and machine code generator works
+    * `1` means additional code selection task.
+On this level MIR generator creates more compact and faster code than on zero level with practically on the same speed
+    * `2` means additionally common sub-expression elimination and sparse conditional constant propagation.
+This is valuable level if you generate bad input MIR code with a lot redundancy and constants.
+The generation speed on level `1` is about 50% faster than on level `2`
+    * `3` means additionally register renaming and loop invariant code motion.
+The generation speed on level `2` is about 50% faster than on level `3`